 Socorro "Coco" Cano simply loves being an abuela

 Socorro Cano, a Colombian grandmother came to the United States at the height of the textile industry in Rhode Island.
-She shared about the history of the first Colombian immigrants in Central Falls, how they helped each other as they built a new home away from everything they’ve ever known.
+She spoke about the history of the first Colombian immigrants in Central Falls, how they helped each other as they built a new home away from everything they’ve ever known.

 Ana Fernández